-HOW TO SWITCH
+HOW TO SWITCH CAR INSURANCE COMPANIES

 CAR INSURANCE

-According to a 2015 study, the average percentage saved from a driver shopping around for car insurance was 47%, or a dollar value of $859 per year.
+According to a 2023 study, the average percentage saved from a driver shopping around for car insurance was 47%, or a dollar value of $859 per year.
 Despite this, 38% of insured motorists have never compared rates and simply stick with their current insurance company.

 However, shopping around for insurance should not be limited to your insurance policy renewal date.
-Most insurance companies offer little or no penalty for switching during the life of your policy.
+Most insurance companies offer little or no penalty for switching car insurance during the life of your policy.
 That means you can be constantly vigilant searching for new deals, and switching to take advantage of the best possible deal.

 when to shop around

 There may be a nominal penalty for switching (around $50 with some companies) to encourage too frequently changing your policy terms and carriers.
-Moreover, since changing your insurance does involve paperwork, it’s best not to change your insurance more than once or twice a year.
+Moreover, since changing your car insurance does involve paperwork, it’s best not to change your insurance more than once or twice a year.

 As the $859 figure shows, however; it can be extremely financially viable to change, so you should frequently shop around for insurance deals.
 With online comparison sites making it ever-easier, you should aim to check once a month to see if there are any great deals out there for you.